Oneledger/hackathon-sdk/README.md

     const masterKey = new HDVault.MasterKeySeedManager(mnemonicWords, yourMasterKeyPassword);
     const {encryptedMasterKeySeed} = masterKey.getMasterKeySeedInfo();
 ```
+This step is only needed once, after you get your master key seed info, put it into a variable to be used later.

 Now you have a functioning HD wallet yourself, you can derive Oneledger key pairs from your HD wallet now.
 There are few things you need to keep in mind before proceeding: